timbray/quamina/README.md

 to the matcher.
 Thus, adding a new pattern that only mentions fields mentioned in previous patterns is effectively free in terms of run-time performance.

+###Name

+From Wikipedia: Quamina Gladstone (1778 – 16 September
+1823), most often referred to simply as Quamina, was a Guyanese slave from Africa and father of Jack Gladstone.
+He and his son were involved in the Demerara rebellion of 1823, one of the largest slave revolts in the British colonies before slavery was abolished.